mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-6-create-mach-stack.md

 !!! note "Component source"
     We defined our component source as `source: ../components/api-component/terraform`.<br>
-    This is a path relative to the MACH configuration file itself.
+    This is a path relative to the MACH Composer configuration file itself.
 Edit your path so that it fits your current setup.

     During actual development and deployment this will usually point to a Git repository.